-With most birth children, such an event would have been planned for weeks, if not months, so that the transition would run smoothly.
+With most birth children, such an event would be in the works for weeks, if not months, so that the transition would run smoothly.
 Foster care is a life-changing experience and your ride may take you through some unexpected routes, but with planning and some flexibility, the first week is likely to go much more smoothly.

 What to Expect When You’re Expecting a Foster Child

 When fostering in London, the very first week that you have your foster child in your home is a time of adjustment for both.
 It’s also a time of great emotional vulnerability, because you’re on the same learning curve as your new family member.
 The following is what to expect after you bring a foster child into your home.

 The first night is always going to be the hardest.
 It’s extremely rare that a foster child will come directly from a London foster care agency into your home and sleep well.
 In fact, you may struggle to get them to sleep in their new environment at all.
 Bear in mind that some foster children have issues with fear, both because of previous trauma and the chance of removal.
 As well as the new bedroom itself.

 If this is something you experience, there are a few techniques you can use to help calm their nerves.
 For one, many foster parents have found it helpful to keep a nightlight handy.
 In addition, sound machines can be lifesavers when it comes to blocking out some strange new noises that come with new surroundings.

 You can also try establishing a bedtime routine starting from the very first night.
 This is not always possible, but again, it can be a big help.
 If the foster child is young, try giving them a bath or shower to relax them, brush their teeth, and send them off to sweet dreams with a calming story.